TBI: Johnson City police shoot, kill man with an axe - NewsBreak

 Lt.
 Mike Foster, Warrants Division of the Washington County Sheriff’s Office (WCSO), was sworn in Wednesday as a task force officer in the U.S. Marshals Service.
 Foster will serve as WCSO’s representative on the Smoky Mountains Fugitive Task Force.
 The primary mission of the task force is to seek out and arrest, in a coordinated manner, persons who have outstanding state and/or federal warrants.

-A Bristol man faces two counts of second-degree murder when he came to a home early Monday morning in Bristol, Tennessee and stabbed a person after threatening to kill everyone inside and burn the house down.
-Marcus J. Carter, address listed as homeless, face the attempted murder charges, along with...
+BRISTOL, Tenn. — A Bristol man is facing two counts of attempted second-degree murder after he allegedly went to a home early Monday morning in Bristol, Tennessee, and stabbed a person after threatening to kill everyone inside and burn the house down.
+Marcus J. Carter, listed as homeless, faces...

 Hawkins County Sheriff’s Office investigates animal cruelty case